gubellom/gubellom.github.io/R files/Manipulation.md

   </pre>
 </details>

-#remove all the missing values row for vote
+## Remove all the missing values row for vote

+We drop all rows where `vote` is missing to ensure a clean dataset for analysis.

 ```r
 df_cleaned <- filter(df_cleaned, !is.na(vote))